 Since an EMV chip credit card is almost a necessity if you want to use a card to spend abroad, you’ll also need to think about foreign transaction fees.
 The fee is added to the purchase amount when you use your card for international purchases.

-Most credit cards that are not focused on travel, like Citi Double Cash and American Express Blue Cash Preferred®, will charge foreign transaction fees of around 3%.
+Most credit cards that are not focused on travel, like Citi® Double Cash Card and Blue Cash Preferred® Credit Card from American Express®, will charge foreign transaction fees of around 3%.

 I selected the Barclaycard Arrival Plus™ World Elite MasterCard® as the best EMV chip credit card because it has everything that makes it a great credit card, in addition to being a reliable credit card for international travel.
 Also, it carries the safest form of EMV chip technology (chip-and-PIN).

 |Barclaycard Arrival Plus™ World Elite MasterCard®||40,000 bonus miles / $3,000 spend||2 miles/dollar on all purchases||Chip-and-signature/chip-and-PIN||None|

 |Citi Double Cash||0% APR on purchases and balances / first 15 months||1% cash back on all purchases plus 1% cash back on card payments||Chip-and-signature||3%|

 |Chase Sapphire Preferred||40,000 bonus points / $4,000 spend||2 points/dollar on travel and dining; 1 point/dollar on everything else||Chip-and-signature||None|

 |BankAmericard Cash Rewards™||$100 cash bonus / $500 spend||3% cash back on gas and 2% cash back on groceries for the first $1,500 spent (combined) per quarter; 1% on everything else||Chip-and-signature||3%|

 How to use EMV chip credit cards